 The person accompanying a hunter who is visually impaired is required to possess a valid hunting license and may also hunt game animals or birds if the person possesses the appropriate tags, permits, validations and stamps for the area and time period.

 For more information or to obtain an “Oregon Disabilities Hunting and Fishing Permit” application packet, please visit our website at myodfw.com/articles/oregon-disabilities-hunting-and-fishing-permit-information.
-Application packets are also available at the headquarters office, regional offices, district offices, or by calling 503-947-6101.
+Application packets are also available by calling 503-947-6101.